greeny277/inductive_logic_programming/doc/notizen.md

 ###Top-Down -- Refinement graph

 Another way of getting a new hypothesis is to start with the targeting predicate and step by step building a clause lattice.
+The ILP-solver PROGOL which was invented by @muggleton1995inverse is using the algorithm.

 Therefore @shapiro1983algorithmic introduced a concept of *refinement operators* to create more specific clauses, which still get subsumed by the former one.